Role of Revenue

 Staff and Geographical Spread

-There is almost 6,300 staff working in Revenue, dealing with 3.5 million personal and business taxpayers.
+There is over 6,600 staff working in Revenue, dealing with 3.5 million personal and business taxpayers.
 It is a highly decentralised organisation with offices in all parts of the country.

 The core business is the assessment and collection of taxes and duties.
 Revenue's mandate derives from obligations imposed by statute and by Government and as a result of Ireland's membership of the European Union.
 In broad terms the work includes -